Atmosphere-NX/Atmosphere/libraries/README.md

 Exemptions:
 * The [yuzu emulator project](https://github.com/yuzu-emu/yuzu) is exempt from GPLv2 licensing and may (at its option) instead license any source code authored for the atmosphere-libs project as GPLv2 or later.
+* [Nintendo](https://github.com/Nintendo) is exempt from GPLv2 licensing and may (at its option) instead license any source code authored for the atmosphere-libs project under the Zero-Clause BSD license.

 Credits
 =====